salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ## Important Preferences

-The following settings that can improve the performance of MATLAB for certain tasks, especially later in the semester.
+The following settings can improve the performance of MATLAB for certain tasks, especially later in the semester.
 Let's set them now, before we forget.

 ### Java Heap Memory